fireinrain/github-trending/TrendsHist.md

 ## All language

+* 【2024-10-07】[onejs / one](https://github.com/onejs/one) - ❶ One is a new React framework that makes cross\-platform simple  Target web and native with just Vite
+* 【2024-10-07】[ErikBjare / gptme](https://github.com/ErikBjare/gptme) - Your agent in your terminal, equipped with local tools: writes code, uses the terminal, browses the web, vision
 * 【2024-10-04】[XengShi / materialYouNewTab](https://github.com/XengShi/materialYouNewTab) - A Simple New Tab ( browsers's home page ) inspired with Google's 'Material You' design
 * 【2024-10-04】[simplex\-chat / simplex\-chat](https://github.com/simplex-chat/simplex-chat) - SimpleX \- the first messaging network operating without user identifiers of any kind \- 100% private by design! iOS, Android and desktop apps 📱!
 * 【2024-10-03】[github\-linguist / linguist](https://github.com/github-linguist/linguist) - Language Savant  If your repository's language is being reported incorrectly, send us a pull request!